maximbetin/maxim-cicd/README.md

   <img src="https://snipboard.io/9kMNdp.jpg">
 </p>

-4. Hit `Ctrl+C` to stop the container.
+4. Hit `Ctrl+C` in the terminal to stop the container.

-One advantage of using a CI/CD pipeline is that we don’t have to do the 4 previous steps.
-The pipeline itself will build the image by running that exact command, upload it to GCR and update the GKE cluster with the same image automatically.
-That will happen every time there are any changes within the code that are pushed to the GitHub's repository `main` branch - this is the CD (Continuous Delivery or Deployment) part of the pipeline.
+An advantage of using a CI/CD pipeline is that we don’t have to do the 4 previous steps.
+The pipeline itself will build the image by running that exact command, upload it to GCR and update the GKE cluster with the same image automatically in the subsequent instructions.
+That will happen every time there are any changes within the code that are pushed to the GitHub repository’s `main` branch — this is the CD (Continuous Delivery or Deployment) part of the pipeline.

 On the other hand, The CI (Continuous Integration) part of the pipeline integrates the code, it performs the necessary static and dynamic tests and verifies the code integrity.
 In this way we can automate the deployment of new Docker images and abstract the process of deployment from the developer, whose main focus will be on code-related tasks.
 I’m going to omit running tests in the pipeline as that would imply me having to write them, which would be rather cumbersome to demonstrate a simple use-case of a CI/CD pipeline, but bear in mind that different types of tests are indeed run in it.
-Unit tests are usually in CD and integration tests in CI among others.
+Some examples are functional testing, unit testing, load testing, stress testing, integration testing and regression testing, perhaps being **unit, integration and acceptance testing**, the pivotal types of testing that you will often hear thrown around in DevOps.
+Integration tests are often (and counterintuitively) performed on the CD part of the pipeline, and conversely, unit tests in CI.

+Last but not least, it’s important to note the value that the use of containers in DevOps provide — mainly consistency.
+The `Dockerfile` provides a consistent definition on how to create an application and the environment it needs to run.
+Meaning, that the images we create, can be used across development, testing and production environments, simulating the application’s behaviour where needed.
+And since a `Dockerfile`  is all but a text file, it can be easily tracked and shared in Version Control systems.
+The images themselves that are created can be also be tracked in Docker registries such as the public Docker Hub, but since GCP is the highlight of this demo, we will be using Google’s Container Registry instead as mentioned earlier.

 ## 4 Creating the Google Cloud Platform environment
 ### 4.1 Initial setup

 Now here is where [Google Cloud Platform](https://cloud.google.com/) comes into play.
 All the Docker images that we upload will be stored in Google’s Container Registry and rolled out to a Google Kubernetes Engine cluster.
-But let’s not get ahead of ourselves, first, we need to set up a new Google Cloud Platform project for this demo.
+But let’s not get ahead of ourselves, first, we need to set up a new GCP project for this demo.
 If you have a spare one you can use lying around, feel free to use it instead.
 These are the commands you need to run in order to create one:

 1. `gcloud projects create [PROJECT-ID] --name="CI-CD Test"` creates the project.
 2. `gcloud config set project [PROJECT-ID]` sets the local [Cloud SDK](https://cloud.google.com/sdk) configuration to point to this project.